 Which Web3 programming language should I learn?

 Choosing the best web3 programming language to learn depends on the blockchain ecosystem where you want your application to launch, and your goals as a web3 startup.
 If you're interested in Ethereum and EVM-compatible blockchains, start with Solidity and Vyper.
-If you're interested in next generation blockchains like Solana, NEAR, and Move, start learning Rust.
+Other blockchains like Solana and NEAR use the Rust language.

 If you're still undecided, ask questions about what the architecture of the chain itself will do for you: